 - Marking Pen

 The fixed panel glass is now ready to be mounted.
-Mount the fixed panel glass, so it fits into the floor channel, hinge, and wall channels, while also slowing gliding it into position.
+Mount the fixed panel glass so it fits into the floor channel, hinge, and wall channels, while also slowly gliding it into position.
 Next, reassemble the hinge back cover to secure it into place.